dawnmil/JavaScript-DigitalClock-Lab/README.md

 #####Deploy, Debug, and Prettification!:

-1. Right click on the index.html file and select 'Open in Browser' to see your clock running.
+1. DEPLOY: Right click on the index.html file and select 'Open in Browser' to see your clock running.

-2. It is very common that we have missed a step, have a spelling error, have issue with syntax, or have errors in our overall implementation.
+2. DEBUG: It is very common that we have missed a step, have a spelling error, have issue with syntax, or have errors in our overall implementation.
 If your clock is not appearing as expected, this is a great opportunity to learn how to DEBUG YOUR CODE.
 Follow these steps to debug:

 	a.
 In your Chrome browser, right click anywhere in the window and select 'Inspect'.